 Nav’s Verdict: Contractor Loans

 Small business owners working in construction or contracting need working capital to stay afloat.
-While, yes, having cash in your bank account is always a good idea, it’s also smart to secure financing that helps you extend beyond what your bank account can cover.
+While having cash in your bank account is always a good idea, it can also be a good idea to secure financing that helps you extend beyond what your bank account can cover.